 In addition to his three published books Callen is the author of many plays and other works.
 He also privately printed a genealogical work on his great-great grandfather and great-great-uncle, The Townsend Brothers of Shullsburg, Wisconsin, which will become publicly available in 2018.
-He is currently working on a new novel, editing a book of theatrical skits for the LGBT youth theater group, Proud Theater, and working on a book of essays.
+He is currently finishing revisions of a new memoir, editing a book of theatrical skits for the LGBT youth theater group, Proud Theater, and working on a book of essays.

 Callen has written 23 full-length plays, a full-length adaptation, a one-act play, and about 50 monologues that have been produced.
 The monologues he wrote for a cemetery tour sponsored by the Wisconsin Veterans Museum, Talking Spirits, received two awards.
 The first was a 1999 Award of Merit that the program received from the Wisconsin Historical Society.
 In 2003 the first four years of the project received an award from the American Association of State and Local History.
 Most of his full-length plays have been produced at Broom Street Theater in Madison, Wisconsin, one of the oldest experimental theater companies in the nation.

 In addition he has had poems, articles and essays appear in various publications, including The James White Review, The Sweetwater Review, Out!, Isthmus, Scott Stamp Monthly, Our Lives Magazine, and the Wisconsin Fellowship of Poets' annual poetry calendar, among others.